How Long Does it Take for Hormones to Balance After Quitting Alcohol?

 During the initial phase of alcohol withdrawal, cortisol, the primary stress hormone, may also experience fluctuations.
 Chronic alcohol consumption can disrupt the normal functioning of the hypothalamic-pituitary-adrenal (HPA) axis, which controls cortisol production.
 When alcohol is removed from the system, the HPA axis takes time to readjust, leading to varying cortisol levels.
 Some individuals may experience elevated cortisol levels, resulting in increased stress and anxiety, while others may temporarily have lower cortisol levels, leading to fatigue and lethargy.

-READ : How to Cancel Scentbird: A Comprehensive Guide for Easy Subscription Termination
+READ : How to Find a Pharmacy That Has Adderall in Stock: A Comprehensive Guide

 Disrupted Sex Hormones: Estrogen and Testosterone